HSF/hsf.github.io/organization/_posts/2018-04-05-coordination.md

             across the scale spectrum from datasets to events.
         -   DOMA = data organization, management and access
     -   ### Security
-        -   WLCG led, some ongoing discussions identified
+        -   WLCG led, some ongoing discussions identified.
-        -   Trust groups with grid/campus teams
+        -   Trust groups with grid/campus teams.
     -   ### Performance and Cost Modeling
         -   WLCG led, group is pretty active already.
     -   ### Data Preservation for HEP